 Childbirth is one of the most joyous occasions and can also be one of the most painful.
 Some women are able to sooth the pains of labor through breathing exercises or other relaxation techniques.
 Other new mothers may find the use of pain medications beneficial during their delivery.

-Grand Canyon Anesthesiology Consultants are experienced in several techniques to aid both the mother and child through delivery in the most comfortable manner.
+Grand Canyon Anesthesia is experienced in several techniques to aid both the mother and child through delivery in the most comfortable manner.
 The two types of medications most used are pain and numbing medicines.
 Pain medicines are commonly used during labor or after delivery, and includes intravenous and regional routes of delivery.

 Intravenous Pain Medicines

 Pain control is achieved when medicines are injected into the patient’s muscle or vein, decreasing the sensation of pain over the entire body without the loss of consciousness.
 These medicines typically go through the placenta and the baby may be affected by them.

 Regional Anesthesia is commonly used and is the most effective method to reduce pain during labor with minimal effects for the mother and child.
 This type of pain relief includes the following methods.